|

-NA CHChurch Piedmont Springs Campground History Click the notes above to hear music by Kadesh while you browse In August 2007 we celebrated 75 years of being a centralized meeting place named Piedmont Springs Campground.
+NA CHChurch Piedmont Springs Campground History Celebrating 78 years of ministering to the churches in North Alabama & Georgia Click the notes above to hear music by Kadesh while you browse In July 2010 we will celebrate 78 years of being a centralized meeting place named Piedmont Springs Campground.
 The services for the first two years were held under a large tent.
 A large, wooden open air tabernacle was constructed later.

 The Old Tabernacle built circa 1934 <<<<>>>>